TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 **Higher conversion & retention**
 Increase shop indexability, brand perception, customer loyalty and value and overall sales, while reducing shopping cart abandonment.

+**Greenify your shipping**
+Make your delivery climate friendly - compensation of the emissions is included in our service!

 **Easy integration and use**
 Our plugin is setup in a matter of minutes.
 Execute your social responsibility strategy, helping to fight climate change.